cnbatch/udphop/README_EN.md

 ```

 ### NetBSD
 The steps are similar to FreeBSD.
-Use [pkgin](https://www.netbsd.org/docs/pkgsrc/using.html) to install dependencies and cmake:
+For NetBSD, use [pkgin](https://www.netbsd.org/docs/pkgsrc/using.html) to install dependencies and cmake:
 ```
 pkgin install asio
-pkgin install botan-2
 pkgin install cmake
 ```

+Please use `pkg_add` on OpenBSD to install the two dependencies mentioned above.
+On DragonflyBSD, please use `pkg`, the usage is the same as FreeBSD.

+Since botan-3 is not yet included in these BSD systems, it needs to be compiled manually.

-Please refer to the above FreeBSD for building steps.
+Please refer to the aforementioned FreeBSD for the remaining build steps.

-Note that because the GCC version included in NetBSD is relatively low, it may not be possible to compile usable binary files successfully.
-It may be necessary to install a higher version of GCC using pkgin.
+Note that due to the lower versions of the compilers included in these BSD systems, please install a higher version of GCC in advance.

 ### Linux
 The steps are similar to FreeBSD.
-Install asio and botan2 as well as cmake using the package manager provided by the distribution.
+Install asio and botan3 as well as cmake using the package manager provided by the distribution.

-#### Fedora
+#### Alpine
 ````
-dnf install asio botan2 cmake
+apk add asio botan3-libs cmake
 ````
 Then build in the build directory:
 ```